TobinTojo/portfolio/README.md

 # portfolio
-Explore a collection of my noteworthy projects
+Explore a collection of my noteworthy projects, as well learn more about my background in the software industry.